stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/5-autoscaling.md

 The HPA controller follows these general rules:
 1. It checks metrics at a regular interval (default: 15 seconds)
 2. It calculates the desired number of replicas based on current/target metric values
-3. It applies a stabilization window to prevent "thrashing" (rapid scaling up and down)
+3. It applies a stabilisation window to prevent "thrashing" (rapid scaling up and down)
 4. It respects minimum and maximum replica constraints

 ### Task 6: Creating an Advanced HPA (v2)